cristinanegrean/cristinanegrean.github.io/_posts/2017-03-21-Hypermedia-driven-services-with-Spring-Data-REST.markdown

     Optional<Destination> findByName(@Param("name") String name);
 }
 ```
 Listing 9 showcases the `DestinationRepository` which encapsulates various operations involving `Destination` objects.
-Spring Boot automatically spins up Spring Data JPA to create a concrete implementation of the DestinationRepository, at runtime, and configure it to talk to our back-end PostgreSQL database using JPA. `@RepositoryRestResource` is not required for a repository to be exported.
-It is only used here to document to the export details, such as RESTful endpoints at: <i class="blue">/destinations</i> (the collection resource) and <i class="blue">/destinations/{id}</i> (the item resource)
+Spring Boot automatically spins up Spring Data JPA to create a concrete implementation of the DestinationRepository, at runtime, and configure it to talk to our back-end PostgreSQL database using JPA. `@RepositoryRestResource` annotation is not required for a repository to be exported.
+I've added it to explicitly, to document the export details, such as RESTful endpoints at: <i class="blue">/destinations</i> (the collection resource) and <i class="blue">/destinations/{id}</i> (the item resource).

-By default, Spring Data REST will expose your CrudRepository using the name of the domain class, lower-cased, and apply the [Evo Inflector](https://github.com/atteo/evo-inflector) to pluralize this word.
+By default, Spring Data REST will expose your CrudRepository using the name of the domain class (in this case `Destination`), lower-cased, and apply the [Evo Inflector](https://github.com/atteo/evo-inflector) to pluralize this word.

 I have also defined two custom queries to retrieve a list of `Destination` objects based on the country and find zero or one destination by name.
 Note that there is a UNIQUE database constraint on destination name.
 These two queries will be automatically exposed as RESTful endpoints: <i class="blue">/destinations/search/findByCountry?country={country}</i>,
 respectively: <i class="blue">/destinations/search/findByName?name={name}</i>

 The listing of the `HolidayRepository` and `AgentRepository` interfaces can be found [here](https://github.com/cristinanegrean/wanderlust-open-travel-api/tree/master/src/main/java/cristina/tech/blog/travel).

 ## Running the API

 <img class="img-responsive" src="{{ site.baseurl }}/img/posts/wanderlust-api/destinations_postman.png" alt="Testing the API with Postman"/>

-"Ta da"!
-The screenshot above shows the back-end API in action, more specifically the <i class="blue">/destinations</i> endpoint.
+<i class="blue">"Ta da"!</i> The screenshot above shows the back-end API in action, more specifically the <i class="blue">/destinations</i> endpoint.

-As the screenshot shows there are many more RESTful endpoints exposed by the wanderlust service.
-I have created a test collection for the other relevant endpoints and you can give them a spin yourself with [Postman](https://www.getpostman.com/).
+There are many more RESTful endpoints exposed by the wanderlust service.
+I've created a test collection for other relevant endpoints and you can test them with [Postman](https://www.getpostman.com/).
 The test collection can be downloaded [here](https://github.com/cristinanegrean/wanderlust-open-travel-api/blob/master/Wanderlust_OpenTravelAPI_Postman_collection.json).

-Manual testing can be a drag and as a developer, we like to automate testing as much as possible.
+Manual testing can be a drag, and as a developer, we like to automate testing as much as possible.
 Listing below shows how to automate integration testing of HTTP operations on the `Destination` resource.

 Listing 10: [src/test/java/cristina/tech/blog/travel/domain/WanderlustIntegrationTests.java](https://github.com/cristinanegrean/wanderlust-open-travel-api/blob/master/src/test/java/cristina/tech/blog/travel/domain/WanderlustIntegrationTests.java)